jazzband/Watson/README.md

 ### sync

-Get the frames from the server and push the new ones.
+Get frames from the server and push the new ones.

+**Warning:** this feature is still experimental and not yet publicly available.

+> In a near future, you will be able to sync Watson with your [artich.io](https://artich.io/?pk_campaign=GitHubWatson) account or any compatible third-party back-end.

-The URL of the server and the User Token must be defined in a `.watson.conf` file placed inside your user directory.
+The URL of the server and the User Token must be defined in your [configuration file](#configuration) or with the [`config`](#config) command.

 ```
 $ watson config crick.url http://localhost:4242